Frequently Asked Questions

 Q: How old is the National Park Service?

 A: The National Park Service was created by an Act (commonly referred to as the Parks Organic Act) signed by President Woodrow Wilson on August 25, 1916.
-Yellowstone National Park was established by an Act signed by President Ulysses S. Grant on March 1, 1872, as the Nation's first national park.

 Q: How many areas are there in the National Park system?

-A: The National Park System consists of over 400 sites covering more than 84 million acres.
+A: The National Park System consists of 409 sites (as of 02/01/16) covering more than 84 million acres.
 Every state including the District of Columbia, American Samoa, Guam, Puerto Rico and Virgin Islands is home to at least one NPS site.
 These areas include national parks, monuments, battlefields, military parks, historic parks, historic sites, lakeshores, seashores, recreation areas, scenic rivers and trails, and the White House.

 Q: What is the origin of the National Park Service arrowhead?